Freefall. Fog. Fear.

 And the fear?
 Well, that I’ve learned how to be with.

-One year ago this week, I jumped off the cliff – and straight into the fog.
+One year ago, I jumped off the cliff – and straight into the fog.

 I left my 12-year career at Google, even though I was still drinking the kool-aid and loving the company and the culture.
 I left, not because I didn’t like it – I did – but because the reason I was staying was for comfort and security, not purpose and fulfillment.